mikeball/ticket/README.md

-# ticket
+# Ticket

 An encrypted ticketing library, primarily intended for use in cookie based authentication.

 Each ticket is encrypted with AES 128 bit encryption & initialization vector, then signed with SHA256 HMAC.
-Ticket expiration
+Ticket expiration is packaged inside of the cookie and is checked when value is retrieved.

 ## Installation